Amrisha7/FireDucks_vs_Pandas_Blog/README.md

 Each operation is timed to demonstrate performance, giving a clear understanding of FireDucks' efficiency in real scenarios.

-## 📁 Files in This Repository

-- `fireducks_vs_pandas.ipynb` – Jupyter notebook with code and benchmarks
-- `data_sample.csv` – Sample data file used for testing
-- `benchmark_results.txt` – Logs of execution time for each operation
-- `README.md` – This file

 ## ❓ FAQs

 **Q: Can FireDucks fully replace Pandas?**